ocicl/ocicl/README.md

 Security
 --------

-All system tarballs are digitally signed with the ocicl-tarball-signer
+All system tarballs have their sha256sum digest digitally signed with the ocicl-tarball-signer key:
-key: B96ACDBF35C5C1AB81596FB6D3AFE1884397BDC8.
+B96ACDBF35C5C1AB81596FB6D3AFE1884397BDC8.

 You can download the unexpanded tarballs like so:
 ```